ofirski/chrome-viewport-fixer/README.md

-chrome-viewport-fixer
+Chrome Viewport Fixer
 =====================

-Chrome Extension that fixes viewport scaling issue (#420053)
+This Chrome Extension fixes viewport scaling issue (#420053):
+> Chrome does not scale browser viewport when connecting to standard definition monitors on a Retina Display Macbook

+It's a simple action button that resizes every open window to trigger viewport recalculation.